-These dwarf patio fruit trees have been grafted on to a dwarfing rootstock to restrict their overall size (this doesn’t affect fruit size).Take a look at our fruit trees for sale to choose one for your own garden.
+These dwarf patio fruit trees have been grafted on to a dwarfing rootstock to restrict their overall size (this doesn’t affect fruit size).Take a look at our range of dwarf fruit trees for sale to choose one for your own garden.
 These easy to grow fruit trees are ideal for smaller gardens.

-When growing miniature fruit trees on the patio, you need a reasonable size container to grow them in - at least 30cm (12in) diameter.
+When growing dwarf fruit trees on the patio, you need a reasonable size container to grow them in - at least 30cm (12in) diameter.
 Fill your container with a soil based compost such as John Innes No. 3 as this will add stability to your container and won’t dry out as quickly as multi-purpose compost.
-Plant fruit trees at the same soil level as they were in their original pots and water in thoroughly.
+Plant miniature fruit trees at the same soil level as they were in their original pots and water in thoroughly.